python/cpython/Doc/howto/clinic.rst

 Argument Clinic will show you all the converters it has available.
 For each converter it'll show you all the parameters it accepts, along with the default value for each parameter.
-Just run :program:`Tools/clinic/clinic.py --converters` to see the full list.
+Just run ``./Tools/clinic/clinic.py --converters`` to see the full list.

 How to use the ``Py_buffer`` converter